stu/dos_code/README.md

 ## Dram Check
 > Dumps the DDR info from the VIA VT82C496G chipset

+## E820
+> Fake E820 bios hook if your bios doesnt have E820 functionality.
+> Also an E820 list dumper..

 ## InfoD32
 > Prints DOS32 executable information, all version 3.0 - 3.5